-FIRE DRILL INSTRUCTIONS: There will be a verbal cue for the fire alarm.
+FIRE DRILL INSTRUCTIONS: The fire alarm is a series of ringing of the bells, approximately 10-15 seconds total.
 At the sound of the alarm all students and staff should immediately exit the room and building.
-Proceed, without running, shoving or talking, from the building by the fire exit.
+Proceed, without running, shoving or loud talking, from the building by the fire exit.
 Teachers will be the last to exit the classroom and take their grade book to take roll.
 Teachers will take roll in the safe area and report students not accounted for to the designated individual.
 Stay in the assigned safe area until the all clear is given, then return to the classroom with the teacher.
 Be quiet and listen to instructions over the PA.